 Responsible Office: Office of the Vice President for Budget and Finance/Chief Financial Officer

-A. Alternate Change Fund Custodian - An individual designated in writing by the Program Head and approved by the Treasury Office to act for a change fund custodian during his/her absence.
-The alternate change fund custodian shall be a regular, full-time University employee.
+A. Alternate Change Fund Custodian (Alternate Custodian) - An individual designated in writing by the Program Head and approved by the Treasury Office to act for a Change Fund Custodian during his/her absence.
+The Alternate Custodian shall be a regular, full-time University employee.

 B. Authorized Fund Amount - An established dollar amount approved by the Treasury Office.
 The authorized fund amount should be sufficient to conduct a normal day’s business.
 The authorized fund amount may also be based on the justification given for the fund and the physical security that will be provided.

 C. Change Fund - An authorized sum of money advanced to a responsible individual for business transactions made within a department for the specific purpose of making change.